 - Transaction Coordinators

-Perhaps your brokerage has a general inbox or phone number that multiple people monitor to offer quicker customer service to your agents, afterall, they are your clients and the ones you need to keep happy.
+Perhaps your brokerage has a general inbox or phone number that multiple people monitor to offer quicker customer service to your agents, after all, they are your clients and the ones you need to keep happy.

 The Rookie vs The Expert

-When writing your recruiting real estate agents scripts, you want to pre-plan for the agents rebuttals.
+When writing your recruiting real estate agents scripts, you want to pre-plan for agent rebuttals.
 I like to call this plan the ‘bullet theory’.
 As a way to improve your real estate recruitment, for every excuse the agent comes at you with, you’re going to have a pre-thought out, quick reply, just like a bullet in your chamber.
 The most common reasons an agent does not want to switch brokerages:

 Go back to the top and have your answers ready about how you plan to beat their current plan.
 Back to the health insurance comparison- agent A may prefer a higher premium with less out of pocket while agent B prefers an HSA.
 The point?
-They’re paying about the same but it’s the options and choices that were presented to them that makes them feel more in control about their decision.
+They’re paying about the same but it’s the options and choices that were presented to them that make them feel more in control about their decision.